MobilinuxApp/Mobilinux-CLI/README.md

 3. XFCE
 4. MATE

+### Window Managers
+1. ICWEM
+2. i3 WM
+3. Awesome WM

 # Are we open-source?

 Yes but no. Mobilinux is partially open-source.
-All the free distro tar files and the shell scripts are available on our [GitHub repository](https://github.com/MobilinuxApp/Mobiconsole-CLI/).
+All the free distro tar files and the shell scripts are available on our [GitHub repository](https://github.com/MobilinuxApp/Mobilinux-CLI/).
 While the actual Android app and all the files concerning Mobilinux are close-source for obvious reasons.

-That doesn't mean that we don't love open-source, **we** like **open-source**.
+That doesn't mean that we don't like open-source, **we** love **open-source**.

 <br>